reactjs/react-modal/docs/styles/transitions.md

 overlay and modal content.

 Keep in mind that inline styles will take precedence over those defined as CSS rules.
-If you want to apply a transition to one of the default styles, such as `transform`, you can remove it from the inline definition and define it instead as a CSS rule.
+In case you need to use both at the same time, you'll need to use the css `!important`.

 The example below will fade the overlay in and slide the modal content on-screen from the bottom of the page: